Simulation-based validation of Bayes factor computation: Theoretical contributions

 \section{Theoretical contributions}

 We offer binary prediction calibration as a previously unused method to validate Bayes factor computation and show its close connection to SBC.
-We then discuss new insights into the previously reported methods for Bayes factor validation.
+Beyond this connection our contributions to SBC are 1) working out the specifics of using posterior SBC for Bayes factor validation and 2) highlighting how it can be used when focusing on a subset of the full data space.
+We also discuss new insights into the data-averaged posterior check and the Good check.